Building resilience in the face of career anxiety…

 Stop looking sideways.
 People are going to get the jobs you want and missed out on.
 People are holding jobs you could probably do better than them.
 Dwelling on the number of people with your equivalent expertise who have found an ongoing role is demoralizing and unhelpful.
 It is also classic survivorship bias.
 It is easy to count the number of jobs that get filled by someone other than you, but much harder to count the number of failed job applications alongside yours.

-Get off Twitter.
+If you’re feeling down, get off Twitter.
 Academics on Twitter are commonly whining or flexing, neither of which will make you feel better.

 You won’t starve, life goes on.
 You’re a highly trained, intelligent individual with skills to offer.
 I cannot speak for all economies, but in Australia there are jobs everywhere for people like you.
 It’s also the case that for most of us, we return to baseline fairly quickly and adapt to what’s in front of us.
 The very worst outcome of a career change is highly unlikely to live up to the weight of anxiety the transition can create.